5G-ERA/middleware/docs/Tutorials/Deploying the netapp.md

 * Choose `Bearer Token` from the dropdown menu
 * Paste the `token` in the token section and make the call by clicking `Send` button

-Once you have called the task endpoint, in k8s you should be able to see the services and pods of the action sequence of the task.
+Once you have successfully requested a `Task` deployment, in k8s you should be able to see the services and deployed pods of the action sequence of the `Task`.

 ![image](../User/Onboarding/img/netApp_deployed.png)